The Motor and Electronic Engineering

 The picture above demonstrates the massive bearing shaft with the captured ball bearing.
 The ball bearing mates against the Teflon thrust plate in the bottom of the bearing well.
 Thus, the platter spins on a shaft with a ball bearing on the bottom of the shaft.
 The ball bearing runs on a thick Teflon thrust bushing covered with oil.
 The result is long life, freedom from friction, no side to side play due to extremely tight tolerances and excellent rigidity.

 The picture above shows the stator.
-The two overlapping coils form a continuous loop above the magnetic rotor.
+The two overlapping A and B coils form a continuous loop above the magnetic rotor.
 Thus the motor is coreless, slotless and brushless.
 There is no physical contact between the rotor and the stator.

 The magnetic rotor is seen sitting high up in the bearing housing in the picture above.
 Air gets trapped in the bearing tube when the parts are put back together.
 It takes a while for gravity to expel the air and for the bearing to seat due to the tight tolerances of the bearing assembly.
-The PCB in the bottom of the motor housing provides the electromagnetic force to work the magnetic levitation feature.
+The PCB in the bottom of the motor housing contains the FG windings which produce a signal when the motor is turning as a result of the rotating magnet in proximity above it.
+FG signal frequency at 33.33 rpm is a 50Hz square wave.
+The FG signal is fed into the control IC to control motor speed.
+The FG signal is also used to detect reverse movement.
 Once the assembly seats, the stator PCB is installed face down, so that the stator coils are about 2mm above the top of the magnetic rotor, allowing clearance between the key parts.
 Thin brass shims are used to set this clearance.
 Then the top cover goes back on with five screws.
 Finally the platter mounting plate is secured to the rotor shaft, and reassembly is complete.
 (See top view of motor above.)